TheRyoSaeba/VPNBLOCKER/README.md

 5. In the Cloudflare dashboard, go to the "Security" section and select "WAF".

 6. Create a new rule and set the condition to "country equal to Tor" or "(ip.geoip.country eq 'T1')".
-This rule will help identify VPN and proxy traffic based on the associated countries.
+This should block Tor.

 7. Save the WAF rule and make sure it is enabled.